z-glitch/end-pruner/README.md

                         times to keep several areas, and it's okay if those areas overlap.
 The default range of
                         -1536,-1536,1535,1535 is always preserved.
+  --config-file CONFIG_FILE
+                        Load additional config from FILE.
+This file should contain a list of block ranges to keep (in x1,z1,x2,z2 format), one per line.
+You may add comments if you prefix them with the '#' character.
   -y                    Skip delete confirmation
   -q                    Quiet mode
   --dry-run             Show files to be deleted, but do not actually delete